 Here you will find detailed information about the electrical and fuel systems needed to operate your boat.
-This chapter discusses the fresh water system and marine sanitation devices which make your boating experience more comfortable.

 4. Components

 Standard features and optional equipment for your Chaparral boat are discussed in this chapter.
 In general, these pertain to equipment and amenities which make your boat a "home away from home."